dm-io dot

 5. Determine What Is Right for Your Car

 Your car might only need powertrain protection.
 Perhaps its engine is known to blow head gaskets or experience other failures, while the rest of the car could go 250,000 miles without major service.
-In other cases, you might need bumper-to-bumper protection, corrosion prevention, or a safeguard for the electrical system.
+In other cases, you might need more extensive protection, corrosion prevention, or a safeguard for the electrical system.

 6. Find Out if Plans Can Roll Over to New Owners